Siteimprove/alfa/docs/guides/writing-a-parser.md

 ```
 [section] [addressType] (unmodifiable | [modifier] modifiable) [webauthn] EOF
 ```
-where a token name sorounded by square brackets `[]` means it is an optional token, tokens seperated by a vertical line `|` means exactly one of the tokens must be present and `EOF` is a special token signaling that no more tokens are allowed.
+where a token name surrounded by square brackets `[]` means it is an optional token, tokens separated by a vertical line `|` means exactly one of the tokens must be present and `EOF` is a special token signalling that no more tokens are allowed.

 Here the possible values for the tokens are not listed, but as an example `addressType` is defined as follows
 ```
-addressType = "shipping" | "billing"
+addressType ::= "shipping" | "billing"
 ```
 meaning that the token can either have the literal value of `shipping` or `billing`.